← Back to blog

 What Happened to CapCut

-Why Was CapCut Banned?
+Why Was CapCut Targeted by the Law?

 The core argument from US lawmakers: Chinese law can compel domestic companies to share data with the government.
 ByteDance is a Chinese company.
 Therefore, any app ByteDance operates could theoretically be used to collect data on US citizens and share it with a foreign government.
 Whether ByteDance has actually done this is debated, but the legal standard was based on the potential risk, not proven misuse.

-CapCut, as a video editor, had access to users' camera rolls, microphones, and in some cases cloud-stored content.
+CapCut, as a video editor, has access to users' camera rolls, microphones, and in some cases cloud-stored content.
 The same data access that makes a video editor useful is exactly the kind of access that raised red flags under the legislation.

-What Happens to Your CapCut Projects
+What This Means for Your CapCut Projects

 1. FirstCut Studio — Best for Auto-Edit Highlight Reels